Eng-Ayman-Samy/Loading-Status-Bar/README.md

 the status of the download will be displayed and animated via MotionLayout upon opening the activity.

-Udacity Nanodegree program
+Udacity Nanodegree program.
-Advanced Android Kotlin Development
+Advanced Android Kotlin Development.